 National Cancer Control Programme - Healthcare Professional Information

 National Prostate Cancer GP Referral Guideline (PDF, 1MB, 8 pages)

 Chronic conditions management and support

-Education and training and resources are available to practice nurses on the management of chronic conditions.
+Education and training and resources are available to General Practice Nurses on the management of chronic conditions.

 These providers also offer long-term conditions management modules: